Grassington & Threshfield railway station: History

-The Site Today
+The site today

 The track was lifted on the final section north of Swinden Quarry in 1971 and the old station buildings were demolished soon afterwards.
 A housing estate now occupies the site.

 Embsay Junction

 Embsay Junction was laid at the opening of the line in 1902 to take trains from Skipton to Rylstone Station and Threshfield station.
 The branch was single throughout.

 The other direction was the Skipton to Ilkley Line across the Dales, with stations at Embsay, Bolton Abbey, Addingham and finally ending up at Ilkley.
 The line was double-tracked, as it formed a useful relief route for the busy main line via Keighley.
 The Ilkley line was closed in 1966, but the signal box at the junction remained in use until July 1969 (to give access for track-lifting trains and to the quarry siding at Embsay).
 The remaining double track portion down to Skipton was singled at the same time.